MRLinares/Citibike_Tableau/README.md

 This graph shows that the majority of all trips in August 2019 lasted less than 20 minutes.<br><br>

 ![weekdayByHour](https://user-images.githubusercontent.com/108758105/202597292-b477df36-97f1-4f03-9b2a-4d1da783be48.png)\
 This heatmap highlights the heaviest hours of utilization for each weekday.
 The busiest hours during the work week were between 7am-9am and between 4pm and 7pm.
-For the weekend there seems to be an even distribution of utilization throughout the day between the hours of 9am and 7pm.<br><br>
+For the weekend there seems to be an even distribution of utilization throughout the day between the hours of 9am and 7pm.
+It further emphasizes that 5pm-6pm and 8am are the highest hours of utilization given their dark red hue in comparison to the yellows and oranges throughout the rest of the map.<br><br>

 ![genderDash](https://user-images.githubusercontent.com/108758105/202597639-5a1f59db-2ef6-457f-af55-38383e74e349.png)
 This visualization shows the breakdown of the prior metrics by gender.
 There is far greater utilization by indivduals that identify as male in every metric.<br><br>